KaiNorberg/PatchworkOS/README.md

 ### Memory Allocation/Mapping

-The test maps and unmaps memory in varying page amounts for a set amount of iterations using generic mmap and munmap functions.
+The test maps and unmaps memory in varying page amounts for a set amount of iterations using generic mmap and iounmap functions.
 Below is the results from PatchworkOS as of commit `4b00a88` and Fedora 40, kernel version `6.14.5-100.fc40.x86_64`.

 ```mermaid
 xychart-beta